-A solid focus on some highly specific business processes led $8 billion industrial supplier Grainger Inc. to choose Stibo Systems Inc. product information management (PIM) software over competing
+A solid focus on some highly specific business processes led $8 billion industrial supplier Grainger Inc. to choose Stibo Systems Inc. product information management (PIM) software over competing products from SAP AG, Pindar Systems Inc. and others.

 Grainger -- a global business-to-business supplier of everything from mops and buckets to break room supplies, desk lamps and bevy of other facilities maintenance and operation items -- said the decision to choose Stibo over the competition also came down to the software vendor's ability to help Grainger overcome workflow and change-management challenges.